kzemek/Dice/README.md

 d.roll();           // returns a number between -2 (2*1 - 4) and 20 (2*12 - 4)
 ```

 You can also add dice collections.
-It works for Die objects as well (the Dice.cpp header has to be included).
+It works for Die objects as well (the Dice.hpp header has to be included).
 ```cpp
 using namespace dice::basic;
 using dice::Dice;